-Appleton, a Democrat, was the representative for Maine's 2nd congressional district from 1851 to 1853.
+Appleton was the representative for Maine’s 2nd congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1851 to Mar 1853, Appleton missed 237 of 455 roll call votes, which is 52.1%.
 This is much worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1851-Mar 1852||96||30||31.2%||63rd|

 |Dec 1852-Mar 1853||114||64||56.1%||88th|